NAMI HelpLine

 Bupropion IR is usually taken 2 or 3 times per day with 4-6 hours between doses.
 The dose usually ranges from 100 mg twice daily to 150 mg three times daily, with the last dose taken mid-afternoon.

 Bupropion SR is usually taken twice daily in the morning and mid-afternoon.
-The dose usually ranges from 100 mg twice daily up to 200 mg twice daily.
+The dose usually ranges from 100 mg twice daily to 200 mg twice daily.

 While there are dose ranges for each form, your health care provider will determine the form and dose that is right for you based on your response.